ucsffrancislab/umi/README.md

 SP has also added a hamming distance check when matching barcodes to samples and uses the `--max_hamming` parameter to more flexibly assign reads to samples.

+Many mods to make python2 and python3 compatible to all 3 scripts.